-In the event of a relationship breakdown, where the applicants now wish to be housed separately:
+In the event of a relationship breakdown, where the applicants wish to be housed separately:

-- Where the application is in joint names, the joint application will be cancelled and each person can apply for housing separately.
+- Where the application is in joint names, the joint application will be reassessed and each person can apply for housing separately.
 A new assessment will be carried out for each applicant, based on their current circumstances.
-They will not lose the date of application originally made by them. - Where the application was originally submitted in one name, but a joint applicant was subsequently added, each applicant will be entitled to the date they applied. - Where there is a current joint application for housing, a new assessment will be carried out for each applicant based on their current circumstances.
-They will not lose the date of application originally made by them.
+They will not lose the date of application originally made by them. - Where the application was originally submitted in one name, but a joint applicant was subsequently added each applicant will be entitled to the date they applied. - Where one of the partners wishes to leave the household and apply for housing, they can submit an application form that will be assessed according to their current circumstances.